 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported that kindergarten and elementary school teaching positions were predicted to increase 17% from 2010-2020.
-The job outlook was best in the South and West, as well as in rural and urban areas.
-In May 2012, kindergarten teachers made a mean yearly salary of $53,030, while elementary school teachers earned $56,130, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reported that kindergarten and elementary school teaching positions are predicted to increase 3% from 2018-2028.
+The job outlook was best in rural and urban areas.
+In May 2018, kindergarten teachers made a mean yearly salary of $58,370, while elementary school teachers earned $62,200, according to the BLS.

 Professional Certification and Continuing Education Information